theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/reports/report-extraction-define.md

 1. In the Report component, look up the ABAP report or transaction you want to extract, see [Look Up a Report or Transaction](#look-up-a-report-or-transaction).
 2. Select a variant or manually enter selections in the Selection Screen, see [Variants and Selections](#variants-and-selections).
 3. Detect the report columns automatically.
 If the columns are detected, column name, width and offset are listed in the columns section, see [Define Columns automatically](#define-columns-automatically).
 4. If step 3 returns a single field, the report columns can not be detected automatically.
-Set the report columns manually, see [Define Columns automatically](#define-columns-manually).
+Set the report columns manually, see [Define Columns manually](#define-columns-manually).

 ### Look Up a Report or Transaction